tahoma2d/tahoma2d/doc/how_to_build_linux.md

 ## Build instructions

-### cloning the git tree
+### Cloning the GIT Tree

 ```
 $ git clone https://github.com/opentoonz/opentoonz
 ```

-### Copying the stuff directory
+### Copying the 'stuff' Directory

 TODO: some parts should really be installed in $prefix/ instead... and some other in various cache or user-local places. cf. https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html Until then we just follow the Win32/OSX layout.

-It is supposedly optional but some files are actually required to run the executable properly.

-The .config/OpenToonz/ directory in your home folder will contain your settings, work and other files.
-We need to create it from the command-line:
+The `~/.config/OpenToonz/` directory contains your settings, work and other files.

+Initialize this path with the folling commands:

 ```
 $ mkdir -p $HOME/.config/OpenToonz
 $ cp -r opentoonz/stuff $HOME/.config/OpenToonz/
 ```

+*Currently this is required to run OpenToonz.*

-### Creating a default ini file for stuff folders
+### Creating SystemVar.ini

 TODO: fix the code to discover it automatically